Academic Integrity Policy

 - Attempts to bribe an instructor for academic advantage

-- Actions or behaviors that violate standards for ethical or professional behavior established by a course or program in an off-campus setting that could damage the College's relationship with community partners and affiliated institutions
+- Actions or behaviors that violate standards for ethical or professional behavior established by a course or program in an off-campus setting that could damage the University's relationship with community partners and affiliated institutions